chrisbori/My-Online-Portfolio/critique-by-design.md

 ![image](https://github.com/chrisbori/My-Online-Portfolio/assets/157328962/2341fa73-64c4-4bb7-bfbc-d2c2f9cf9c14)

 I struggled a bit with making the diverging chart (I'm a Tableau amateur), but I figured it out.
-Initially, I was only going to show the percentage of men and women who always washed their hands per scenario, but then I noticed that people actually reported the _never_ wash their hands.
+Initially, I was only going to show the percentage of men and women who always washed their hands per scenario, but then I noticed that people actually reported they _never_ wash their hands.
 I had to include that in the story (because wild).
 I added the whole spectrum (always, most of the time, sometimes, rarely, never and don't know) into stacked bars.

 However, then I struggled to find how to make the men side a different color story from the other side.
 It took me an embarassing amount of time, but I figured out that I needed to make an additional legend for men.
 I chose blue teal for men and a pinkish purple for women (the more often they washed their hands, the darker the color).
 I also grayed out the "Don't know" response.